 Bred to run silently after swift prey, the Greyhound is a surprisingly good alternative for apartment living.
 Although a large breed of dog and famously fast, they actually like to be couch potatoes.
 Many are available for rescue from the racetrack so you can save a life and keep a quiet home.

 This mini bulldog is growing in popularity as a small, quiet dog breed, and is an excellent alternative for people who want to live in a small, bark-free space.
 Besides being friendly, they know they are cute and don’t have to keep reminding you.

 If you want to do dog sports but don’t fancy having a canine cheerleader as a partner, the Chinook may be a good choice for you.
 They are known for not being excessively vocal but do require lots of physical activity.

-If a big dog is more your style, consider a quiet, calm Bullmastiff for a companion.
+If a big dog is more your style, consider a quiet, Bullmastiff for a companion, a representative of one of the most calm dog breeds.
 Warning: they are handsome and imposing, and tend to draw attention when out in public, so they may not be the best choice for introverts.

 Most Vocal Dog Breeds

-Among the winners in the high-yap category are the following:
+Among the winners in the high-yap barking dog breeds are the following:

 They’ve got the corner on cute – after all, Snoopy is the most famous beagle.
 But the soul behind those brown eyes is all hound.
 They were bred to chase rabbits and, yes, shout about it.

-The tiny-but-mighty chihuahua has earned a reputation as being one of the dogs that bark the most.
+The tiny-but-mighty chihuahua has earned a reputation as being one of the dogs that bark a lot.
 Although apartment-sized, they’ve got a spice of hot pepper and a mouth to go with it.